 Defense of infringement claims, regardless of their merit, would involve substantial litigation expense and would be a substantial diversion of management and other employee resources from our business, and may impact our reputation.
 In the event of a successful claim of infringement against us, we may be enjoined from further developing or commercializing our infringing product candidates or other technologies.
 In addition, we may have to pay substantial damages, including treble damages and attorneys' fees for willful infringement, obtain one or more licenses from third parties, pay royalties, and/or redesign our infringing product candidates or technologies, which may be impossible or require substantial time and monetary expenditure.
-In that event, we would be unable to further develop and commercialize our product candidates or other technologies, which may be impossible or require substantial time and monetary expenditure.
-In that event, we would be unable to further develop and commercialize our product candidates or other technologies, which may be impossible or require substantial time and monetary expenditure.
 In that event, we would be unable to further develop and commercialize our product candidates or other technologies, which could harm our business significantly.

-Engaging in litigation to defend against third parties alleging that we have infringed, misappropriated, or otherwise violated their patents or other intellectual property rights is very expensive, particularly for a company of our size, and timeconsuming.
+Engaging in litigation to defend against third parties alleging that we have infringed, misappropriated, or otherwise violated their patents or other intellectual property rights is very expensive, particularly for a company of our size, and time-consuming.
 Some of our competitors may be able to sustain the costs of litigation or administrative proceedings more effectively than we can because of greater financial resources.
 Patent litigation and other proceedings may also absorb significant management time.
 Uncertainties resulting from the initiation and continuation of patent litigation or other proceedings against us could impair our ability to compete in the marketplace.
 The occurrence of any of the foregoing could have a material adverse effect on our business, financial condition, results of operations, and growth prospects.